listen to this article:

 Despite the above, there is a very simple solution to this problem of managing HD wallets in MPC in a commercial setting.
 We consider each type of derivation separately:

 - Hardened derivation: As discussed, the motivation for hardened derivation is to solve the problem of backup.
 This problem is most acute for personal users’ wallets, since backing up keys is logistically very difficult for them.
-In contrast, in a commercial setting, the backup can be built into every key generation (Unbound’s CASP has such a capability).
+In contrast, in a commercial setting, the backup can be built into every key generation.
 In this case, there is no difference between just generating new keys every time versus hardened derivation.
 Indeed, by design, a key generated via hardened derivation is supposed to look like a brand-new key.
 As such, there is no practical difference between generating a new key (and backing it up) and using hardened derivation.

 - Normal derivation: Unlike hardened derivation, it is not possible to achieve the same effect as normal derivation by generating new keys, since these keys will not be compatible with those derived using the public keys only.
 Fortunately, however, it is easily compatible with MPC.
 This is because it suffices for one or more of the parties to carry out a local operation in order to update a sharing of a key to a sharing of a normal derivation of the key.
-Thus, normal derivation is easily compatible with MPC (and Unbound’s MPC solution fully supports it).
+Thus, normal derivation is easily compatible with MPC.

 In summary, the desired effect of hardened derivation can be supported in MPC deployments in commercial settings by using a system that supports backup of every key generated, and this behaves exactly as hardened derivation does in HD wallets.
 Furthermore, normal derivation is fully compatible with MPC deployments and incurs zero computational cost.
 Thus, MPC implementations are fully compatible with HD wallets in practice.